 What's the Future of Arctic Engineering?

-The main objective of arctic engineering is to enhance sustainable development—one where we can't only rely on economic feasibility.
-We also need to promote environmentally and socio-cultural practices.
+Arctic engineering's main objective is to enhance sustainable development—one where we can't only rely on economic feasibility.
+We also need to promote environmental and socio-cultural practices.

-This means that all stakeholders will participate in this process to ensure we all see the success.
+It means that all stakeholders will participate in this process to ensure we all see success.
 From key decision-makers to local people who live in cold places must all get involved, and we can all achieve this mission.

 For you to secure a place in the arctic engineering class, you must have any of these: